There are over 300,000 financial advisors in the United States. In San Diego alone, we have over 10,000!

 - What’s the most my client can spend in retirement?

-- How much should my client save in a 529 account?
+- How much risk does my client need to take in retirement?

-- Which financing option allows my client to sell their business for the most money?
+- Which option allows my client to sell their business for the most money?

 Fiduciary vs. Suitability

 A financial advisor can be held to one of two standards: fiduciary or suitability.

 While a financial advisor held to a fiduciary standard will give you truly the best financial advice they are qualified to give, an advisor held to a standard of suitability will give you information that can be compromised from a conflict-of-interest.

 For the client seeking a financial planner, choosing a financial advisor who acts as a fiduciary is the preferred option.
 Yet, many financial advisors are held to a looser standard of care: suitability.